FHIR CI-Build

 • Some normative pages contain sections labeled as 'trial-use'

 While HL7 prefers to avoid this outcome, there are several resources where the overall functionality of the artifact is clearly ready to be labeled as 'normative' while some very specific parts are known not to have the requisite level of implementation experience as the rest of the resource.
-E.g. Bundle.signature.
+E.g. Bundle.issues.

 Where a Normative resource contains elements marked as trial-use, these elements are clearly marked in the resource definitions.
-Implementers should be aware that future versions of the FHIR specification may change these parts of the resources (in addition to the other changes allowed under the inter-version compatibility rules.
+Implementers should be aware that future versions of the FHIR specification may change these parts of the resources (in addition to the other changes allowed under the inter-version compatibility rules).
 While HL7 will carefully consider the consequences of breaking change to these elements, implementers should be aware that reading/using these elements has the potential to cause breaking change to their applications later.

 Notes: